figurestudios/community-golem-docs/requesting/requestor-faq.md

 ## General Questions

 ### What sorts of applications can be ran on Golem?
-> Currently only offline tasks that only utilizes CPU, RAM & disk space can be ran on Golem.
+> Currently only offline tasks and services that only utilizes CPU, RAM & disk space can be ran on Golem.

 ### Where can I find applications to use on Golem?
 > You can find open-source Golem projects in the [awesome-golem repo](https://github.com/golemfactory/awesome-golem#%EF%B8%8F-apps).